 - One elective outreach experience (e.g., research or study abroad).

-Undergraduates from across the Texas A&M University System (TAMUS) are encouraged to apply to become a Science Influencer.
-Applications close on Friday, October 15.
+Undergraduates enrolled at a Texas A&M University System university are encouraged to APPLY to become a Science Influencer.